mpope9/offline_search.wasm/README.md

 If using Node.js is an issue it shouldn't be too difficult to use that code as a guide to build an index builder in C, which can be run on a WASM Runtime locally, like [Wasmtime](https://github.com/bytecodealliance/wasmtime).

+Why is this part written partially in Node.js?
+It is easier to parse JSON in Node.js than C by default.
+As time goes on, we may add a C JSON parser, however it isn't a priority as of now.

 ### offline_search.js
 This is the library that your Javascript code should use.
 It will initialize the Webassembly code and load the index, and make it available for querying.

+As of now, we have one global index (as that is the general case for most websites?).
+However, in the future there are plans to support multiple indexes.

 The API is a bit complex.
 The goal of this library was to return the final result as a string to the Javascript side.
 This requires some juggling of memory, and should be used carefully.